Write and search for knowledge base articles

 How to access search help

-When you link a Confluence knowledge base to your service desk, a Search help link appears below the search field.
+When you link a Confluence knowledge base to your service project, a Search help link appears below the search field.

 When you click on this link, you're shown a screen that explains how to create an advanced search query using Confluence search syntax (including wildcards) for more precise knowledge base search queries.